TaraJura/mdb-ui-kit/README.md

 ### Datatable

 The original implementation does not return the HTML to its initial state when the Datatable is disposed.
 This is fixed here.

+### Sidenav

+The active link keeps its highlight when clicking the back button.
+This results in multiple links being highlighted at the same time.
+This is fixed here.